arifeng/SQLess/README.md

 For the generated code, every connection, database, table and even column is represented by a distinct object, and you can use this object to do CRUD operations and more.

-Currently only C++ language and [SQLite](http://www.sqlite.org/) database is supported, but MySQL database support will come soon.

-## Features & Advantages

-SQLess is not a database wrapper like [sqlapi](http://www.sqlapi.com/), which still needs you to write SQL statment and do parameter binding.etc.
+SQLess is not a database wrapper like [sqlapi](http://www.sqlapi.com/), which still needs you to write SQL statement and do parameter binding.etc.

 SQLess is also not an Object-Relational Mapping (ORM) system like [ODB](http://www.codesynthesis.com/products/odb/), which tightly binds to the language used and have obscure usage.

 If you have ever used [Protobuf](https://code.google.com/p/protobuf/), you will find them quiet similer.
 In fact, SQLess is inspired from Protobuf.

+## Compare

+### Ordinary method drawbacks

+* Difficult and time consuming.
+Writing database conversion code for any non-trivial application requires extensive knowledge of the specific database system and its APIs.
+* Easy to make mistake.
+It is easy to misspell column names or pass incompatible values in SQL queries.
+It is also easy to construct a SQL statement that has syntax error, even worse if using printf series function.
+Forgetting escaping special charactar is another common thing.
+* The above errors can only be detected at runtime, resulting in a long debug circle.
+* Database vendor lock-in.
+The conversion code is written for a specific database which makes it hard to switch to another database vendor.
+* Complicates the application.
+The database conversion code often ends up interspersed throughout the application making it hard to debug, change, and maintain.

+### What if using SQLess?

+* Ease of use.
+The interface for a language is the same and you don't need to known the used database deeply.
+The interface is also very simple.
+* Concise code.
+With SQLess generated codes hiding the details of the underlying database, the application logic is written using the natural object vocabulary instead of tables, columns and SQL.
+The resulting code is simpler and thus easier to read and understand.
+* High-efficiency.
+If your editor support auto-completiton, you can write code unbeliable faster!
+* Database portability.
+Because the database conversion code is automatically generated, it is easy to switch from one database vendor to another.
+* Safety.
+You use C++ identifiers instead of strings to refer to object members and the generated code makes sure database and C++ types are compatible.
+All this helps catch programming errors at compile-time rather than at runtime.

+## Support

+Because the database schema is defined in a language unrelated style, SQLess can support any object-oriented language in theory.
+The backend database is also not restricted.
+But due to my restricted time and energy...

+Currently only C++ language and [SQLite](http://www.sqlite.org/) database is supported, but MySQL database support is coming soon.

 ## How to use